Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - "I want to be more honest," and "Every Friday, I ask where my behavior drifted from my values."

-Transformation becomes less mysterious when it has steps.
+Transformation becomes procedural when it has steps.
+Procedural things can be repeated on bad days.

 Eric describes a reciprocal insight from recovery: the person helping is also helped.
-Even washing coffee cups, talking to someone newer, or showing up for the group created a two-way current of support.2
+Even washing coffee cups, talking to someone newer, or showing up for the group created a two-way current of support.

 You can adapt this without becoming a rescuer: